MicrosoftEdge/WebView2Feedback/specs/ExtendedAcceleratorKeyPressed.md

   ///  - Ctrl-Shift-C and F12 for DevTools
   ///  - Special keys for browser functions, such as Back, Forward, and Search
   ///
-  /// These APIs allow developers to enable/disable the browser from handling a specific browser
-  /// accelerator key.
-These APIs do not disable accelerator keys related to movement and text
+  /// This property does not disable accelerator keys related to movement and text editing,
-  /// editing, such as:
+  /// such as:
   ///  - Home, End, Page Up, and Page Down
   ///  - Ctrl-X, Ctrl-C, Ctrl-V
   ///  - Ctrl-A for Select All
   ///  - Ctrl-Z for Undo
   ///
-  /// The exsiting `AreBrowserAcceleratorKeysEnabled` API is a convenience setting for developers
+  /// The exsiting `CoreWebView2Settings.AreBrowserAcceleratorKeysEnabled` API is a convenience setting
-  /// to disable all the browser accelerator keys together.
-This setting sets the default value
+  /// for developers to disable all the browser accelerator keys together.
+This setting sets the default
-  /// for the `AllowBrowserAcceleratorHandling` property.
+  /// value for the `AllowBrowserAcceleratorHandling` property.
-  /// By default, `AreBrowserAcceleratorKeysEnabled` is `TRUE` and `AllowBrowserAcceleratorHandling`
+  /// By default, `CoreWebView2Settings.AreBrowserAcceleratorKeysEnabled` is `TRUE` and
-  /// is `TRUE`.
+  /// `AllowBrowserAcceleratorHandling` is `TRUE`.
-  /// When developers change `AreBrowserAcceleratorKeysEnabled` setting to `FALSE`, this will
+  /// When developers change `CoreWebView2Settings.AreBrowserAcceleratorKeysEnabled` setting to `FALSE`,
-  /// change default value for `AllowBrowserAcceleratorHandling` to `FALSE`.
+  /// this will change default value for `AllowBrowserAcceleratorHandling` to `FALSE`.
   /// If developers want specific keys to be handled by the browser after changing the
-  /// `AreBrowserAcceleratorKeysEnabled` setting to `FALSE`, they need to enable these keys by
+  /// `CoreWebView2Settings.AreBrowserAcceleratorKeysEnabled` setting to `FALSE`, they need to enable
-  /// setting `AllowBrowserAcceleratorHandling` to `TRUE`.
+  /// these keys by setting `AllowBrowserAcceleratorHandling` to `TRUE`.
-  /// This API will give the event arg higher priority over the `AreBrowserAcceleratorKeysEnabled`
+  /// This API will give the event arg higher priority over the
-  /// setting when we handle the keys.
+  /// `CoreWebView2Settings.AreBrowserAcceleratorKeysEnabled` setting when we handle the keys.
   ///
   /// For browser accelerator keys, when an accelerator key is pressed, the propagation and
   /// processing order is:
-  /// - An AcceleratorKeyPressed event is generated
+  /// - A CoreWebView2Controller.AcceleratorKeyPressed event is raised
-  /// - Browser level handling
+  /// - WebView2 browser feature accelerator key handling
   /// - Web Content Handling: If the key combination isn't reserved for browser actions,
   /// the key event propagates to the web content, where JavaScript event listeners can
   /// capture and respond to it.
   ///
-  /// Currently, `ICoreWebView2AcceleratorKeyPressedEventArgs` has a `Handled` property,
+  /// `ICoreWebView2AcceleratorKeyPressedEventArgs` has a `Handled` property, that developers
-  /// that developers can use to marked a key as handled.
-When the key is marked as handled
+  /// can use to marked a key as handled.
+When the key is marked as handled anywhere along
-  /// anywhere along the path, the propagtion stops, and web content will not receive the key.
+  /// the path, the event propagtion stops, and web content will not receive the key.
   /// With `AllowBrowserAcceleratorHandling` property, when developers mark
-  /// `AllowBrowserAcceleratorHandling` as `FALSE`, the browser will skip the browser level
+  /// `AllowBrowserAcceleratorHandling` as `FALSE`, the browser will skip the WebView2
-  /// handling process, but the propagation continue, web content will receive the key
+  /// browser feature accelerator key handling process, but the event propagation
-  /// combination.
+  /// continues, and web content will receive the key combination.

   /// \snippet ScenarioAcceleratorKeyPressed.cpp
   /// Gets the `AllowBrowserAcceleratorHandling` property.